 What is evidence-based treatment (EBT)?
 EBT is a primary form of treatment that therapists use to help clients overcome drug or alcohol addiction.
-Evidence based-practice is backed by years of scientific research and real-world observation.
-Countless studies, over several decades, have shown that evidence-based treatment helps people recover from substance abuse.
+Evidence-based practices have years of scientific research and real-world observation backing them up.
+Countless studies over several decades have shown that evidence-based treatment helps people recover from substance abuse.
 With the ever-increasing numbers of people struggling with substance use disorders (SUD), there is a need for further research into the best treatment modalities to help people break free from addiction and achieve lasting sobriety.

 Using EBT in Evidence-Based Practice

-The American Psychological Association describes EBT as the integration of the best research conducted by clinical experts in the field of addiction treatment.
+The American Psychological Association describes EBT as the integration of the best research conducted by clinical experts in addiction treatment.
 It works well in the context of client characteristics, culture, and preferences.
 Furthermore, insurance providers now prefer to provide coverage for evidence-based treatment, which is vital for making quality addiction treatment accessible to everyone in need.

 Types of Evidence-Based Treatment

-What is evidence-based treatment?
-EBT is a form of talk therapy.
-It includes a range of therapies that involve verbal interaction between a treatment specialist and a client.
+EBT is a form of talk therapy that includes a range of therapies involving verbal interaction between a treatment specialist and a client.

 Some of the most common types of EBT include: